2023 Best Value Allied Health Professions Basic Certificate Schools in Minnesota

 Best Minnesota Schools for Affordable Quality for an Award Taking Less Than 1 Year in Allied Health Professions

-Our 2023 rankings named Mayo Clinic School of Medicine the best value school in Minnesota for allied health professions students working on their basic certificate.
-Mayo Clinic School of Medicine is a small private not-for-profit school located in the city of Rochester.
+Our analysis found Mayo Clinic School of Medicine to be the best value school for allied health professions students who want to pursue a basic certificate in Minnesota.
+Mayo Clinic School of Medicine is a small private not-for-profit school located in the medium-sized city of Rochester.

 In-state tuition fees for undergraduate students at Mayo Clinic School of Medicine are $10,727 per year.

-Read full report on Allied Health Professions at Inver Hills Community College
+Full Allied Health Professions at Inver Hills Community College Report

 Explore all the Best Value Allied Health Professions Schools in the Plains States Area or other specific states within that region.